Andrew C. Hecker Memorial Award

 The TIPS Plaintiffs Policy Task Force selects Pursuit of Justice Award recipients with approval of TIPS Council, to recognize the finest local lawyers and judges in the areas where TIPS meetings are held.
 This award recognizes lawyers and judges who have shown outstanding merit and who excel in providing justice for all.
 A special reception is hosted during TIPS meetings for the presentation of these awards.

-Learn more about the TIPS Pursuit of Justice Award
+Learn more about the TIPS Pursuit of Justice Award and its Recipients

 Robert B. McKay Law Professor Award